containernetworking/cni/SPEC.md

 - Add container to network
   - Parameters:
     - **Container ID**.
-This is optional but recommended, and should be unique across an administrative domain.
+This is optional but recommended, and should be unique across an administrative domain while the container is live (it may be reused in the future).
 For example, an environment with an IPAM system may require that each container is allocated a unique ID and that each IP allocation can thus be correlated back to a particular container.
 As another example, in appc implementations this would be the _pod ID_.
     - **Network namespace path**.
 This represents the path to the network namespace to be added, i.e. /proc/[pid]/ns/net or a bind-mount/link to it.
     - **Network configuration**.
 This is a JSON document describing a network to which a container can be joined.
 The schema is described below.
     - **Extra arguments**.
 This allows granular configuration of CNI plugins on a per-container basis.